 When you’re new to trading and more likely to make mistakes than an experienced trader, you should also take into account your risk per trade as a proportion of your trading capital and set it at a prudent level.

-A decent beginning point would be to not risk more than 1% of your available money per trade.
-You should only risk a little amount of your trading capital per deal.
-Applying sound RRR entails taking a 1 per cent risk for a potential 3 per cent return.
+A good starting point would be to risk no more than 1 percent of your available capital per trade.
+You should only risk a small portion of your trading capital on each transaction.
+Applying sound RRR necessitates incurring a 1% risk for a potential 3% return.

 We’re demonstrating this to demonstrate that the higher a trader’s risk per trade, the more difficult it is to recover capital following a string of losing trades.
 Although a losing streak of 30 trades in a row is extremely unlikely, losing streaks do happen to all traders at some point, and you don’t want them to wipe out all of your capital, leaving you unable to recover.

 #9 Keep your risk consistent as part of your forex risk management strategies

 When beginners see some success, they often try to double down on their winning strategies by increasing the size of their positions.
 Keeping your risk consistent is essential.

 If you start to feel more confident and willing to take more risks, you may start making irrational changes to how you handle your finances and other forms of risk.

 You have to establish rules when developing your trading strategy in forex to determine the appropriate size for your positions.
 This is only the first stage in developing an effective trading strategy; now you must adhere to and carry out your trading plan!

 #10 Understand and control leverage